Safe Drive Stay Alive

 This is why the show is successful: it is delivered by real people with real stories to tell and, as such, it’s a highly emotional experience.

-Between January 2017 and November 2018 there have been 174 17-24 year old Killed or Seriously Injured (KSI) on the roads of East Sussex.
-That is a shocking average of 8 killed or seriously injured every month.
+Between January and December 2019, there were 95 16-24 year olds Killed or Seriously Injured (KSI) on the roads of East Sussex, Brighton & Hove.
+That is a shocking average of 8 KSI’s each month.

 They should be aware of the necessary skills and attitudes required for being both a safe driver and a safe passenger and will understand the role of the emergency services that deal with road traffic collisions.